Compliance-first geospatial engineering

 What you’ll find here

-Every guide is engineered for production use: declarative schema configurations, strict tolerance thresholds, deterministic CRS handling, and auditable CI gating.
-Browse by topic or follow the cross-links between guides to assemble an end-to-end pipeline.
+Every guide is engineered for production use: declarative schema configurations, strict tolerance thresholds, deterministic CRS and vertical datum handling, measurable quality gates, and auditable CI gating.
+Browse by topic or follow the cross-links between guides to assemble an end-to-end pipeline — from the source delivery through validation to a published, cited release.

 Schema Architecture & Standards